How to Decide Whether to Rent or Buy trade show convention carpets

 You can buy a 20’x20’ aisle 40 or 50 oz. carpet which is three times the quality for about $900.00 which is a far cry from $3,000.
 So if you own the carpet and with a little bit of storage which is about $100 a year, you can store it.
 And for a 20’x30’, it might be $900-$1,100 which is again a far cry from $4,000 to rent from a GC.

 So when do you rent from GC?
 For linear exhibits like a 10’x10’ or 10’x20’ especially if you have to air freight the carpet.
 But if you are doing over 10’x20’, you really have to do the math and weigh it out.
-It does not take anything to lay it from a labor stand point, it does not take a whole lot of time to figure out the costing for drayage as opposed to not having to pay the drayage to GC.
-A whole lot of numbers and whole lot of math.
+It does not take anything to lay it from a labor standpoint, it does not take a whole lot of time to figure out the cost for drayage as opposed to not having to pay the drayage to GC.
+A whole lot of numbers and a whole lot of math.